 We would expect information in this class to be available at least for the current and previous three years.

-- Timetable of council meetings - Agendas, officers' reports, background papers and minutes of council committee, sub committee and standing forum meetings
+- Timetable of council meetings - Agendas, officers' reports, background papers and minutes of council committee and sub committee meetings

 This will be the information that is required to be publicly available under local authority access to information rules.